bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 }
 ```

-In this example, the aub-orchestrator takes a name as input and generates 6 numbers by invoking 6 instances of the `CreateNumberActivity` function.
+In this example, the sub-orchestrator takes a name as input and generates 6 numbers by invoking 6 instances of the `CreateNumberActivity` function.
 These numbers are then returned along with with the name of the ticket's owner.

 ### Orchestrators